dprojects/Woodworking/Docs/README.md

 **Step 0.
 Install correct FreeCAD version:**

-* Recommended version for Xubuntu: [FreeCAD-0.21.2-Linux-x86_64.AppImage](https://github.com/FreeCAD/FreeCAD/releases/download/0.21.2/FreeCAD-0.21.2-Linux-x86_64.AppImage)
+* Recommended version for Linux: [FreeCAD_1.0.1-conda-Linux-x86_64-py311.AppImage](https://github.com/FreeCAD/FreeCAD/releases/download/1.0.1/FreeCAD_1.0.1-conda-Linux-x86_64-py311.AppImage)
-* For other operating systems download and install: [FreeCAD 0.21.2](https://github.com/FreeCAD/FreeCAD/releases/tag/0.21.2)
+* For other operating systems download and install: [FreeCAD 1.0.1](https://github.com/FreeCAD/FreeCAD/releases/tag/1.0.1)

 > [!NOTE]
 > I don't have `Windows` or `macOS`, so I am not able to test and certify this workbench for those systems.
 However, if you use `FreeCAD AppImage` there is a good chance this will be working correctly.